woodard/libabigail/doc/manuals/abidw.rst

 types.

-To generate either ABI or KMI representation, by default ``abidw`` uses debug information in `DWARF`_ format, if present, otherwise it looks for debug information in `CTF`_ format, if present, finally, if neither is found, it uses only `ELF`_ symbols to report which of them were added or removed.
+To generate either ABI or KMI representation, by default ``abidw`` uses debug information in the `DWARF`_ format, if present, otherwise it looks for debug information in `CTF`_ or `BTF`_formats, if present.
+Finally, if no debug info in these formats is found, it only considers `ELF`_ symbols and report about their addition or removal.

 .. include:: tools-use-libabigail.txt